Ruwaa-Ib/BAM_Parser/README.md

 # BAM Parser Bash Project

-This tools is part of the Bioinformatics course project (ZC-BMS320)
+This tools is part of the Bioinformatics course project (ZC-BMS320) Project Description >>  BAM parsing for assembly QC
+>Parse BAM files to find the reads with multiple mismatches, supplementary alignment, and/or discordant reads.
+Try to find out if these reads aggregate in specific loci along the genome which might mark regions of bad assembly.

 The Pipeline goes as follow: